Benjamin C. Sullivan, CFP®, EA

 He is regularly quoted regarding personal financial planning in national media publications, including The Wall Street Journal, Money Magazine, U.S. News & World Report, Kiplinger's Retirement Report, Yahoo!
 Finance, USA Today, Bankrate.com and Morningstar.com.

 A native of East Hanover, N.J., Ben graduated magna cum laude from Tulane University’s Freeman School of Business with a degree in finance and legal studies in business.
 Before joining Palisades Hudson, he worked for American International Group as an accounting analyst.

-Ben has written several articles for Sentinel, including “Understanding Investor Biases” (October 2011), “2011 Tax Changes: Facts, Opportunities And Lessons” (March 2011 - online edition), “New Orleans: Five Years After Katrina” (August 2010 - online edition), and “Learning to Expect the Unexpected” (June 2009).
-He also co-wrote “A Financial Meltdown 75 Years In The Making” with Christopher A. Reynolds in the January 2009 issue.
+Ben has written many articles for Sentinel, including “When Is It Safe To Get Back Into Bonds?”
+(January 2014), “Planning For The Possibility Of Divorce” (June 2013), “Understanding Investor Biases” (October 2011), “2011 Tax Changes: Facts, Opportunities And Lessons” (March 2011 - online edition), and “New Orleans: Five Years After Katrina” (August 2010 - online edition).